Working with pharma to drive fast and transparent medical publishing

 Many groups are discussing the future of scientific publishing but, so far, the pharmaceutical industry has provided limited input into the discussions.
 With half of all biomedical research funding coming from industry, and with substantial issues of trust and transparency still to be addressed, our group thinks not only that industry should be involved in the discussions but also that it should help to drive change.
 Non-pharmaceutical-industry funders such as the Wellcome Trust and the Bill & Melinda Gates Foundation have been the main drivers of innovation so far.
 It’s time for the pharmaceutical industry to join them.

 Oxford PharmaGenesis is a leading HealthScience communications agency, working with pharmaceutical companies across the world to communicate the evidence needed to bring new medicines to patients.
 About half our work is supporting publications, through professional medical writing and project management services, and on average we support the publication of one article every day.

 Open Pharma started as ‘the Oxford Project’, the result of a chat one evening with a senior client during a moment of downtime.
-We wondered why nobody was doing anything about a model for publishing the results of industry studies that seemed so flawed.
-After talking to a wide range of other stakeholders, we realised that there was broad recognition of the need for change but no means had been established to make it happen.
+We wondered why nobody was doing anything about a model that seemed so flawed for publishing the results of industry studies.
+After talking to a wide range of other stakeholders, we realised that there was broad recognition of the need for change but no means to make it happen.